boris-kz/CogAlg/README.md

 Other biological constraints are very slow neurons, and the imperative of fast reaction for survival in the wild.
 Both favor fast though crude summation (vs. direct parameterized clustering), at the cost of glacial training.
 Reaction speed became less important: modern society is quite secure, while continuous learning is far more important because of accelerating progress.
 Summation also reduces noise, very important for neurons that often fire at random, to initiate and maintain latent connections.
 But that’s irrelevant for electronic circuits.

 Biological intelligence is a distant side effect of maximizing reproduction.
 The brain evolved to guide the body, even our abstract thinking is always framed in terms of action.
-Hence, Hebbian learning is driven by reaction: feedback of summed output.
-Neurons themselves started as instinctive stimulus-to-response converters, they only do pattern recognition as an instrumental upshot, if integrated into large networks.
-In my scheme, learning is comparison-defined connectivity clustering within a level, which outputs resulting patterns.
+Hence, Hebbian learning is driven by feedback of reaction: output of weighted input sum.
+Neurons evolved as instinctive stimulus-to-response converters, they only do pattern recognition as an instrumental upshot, if integrated into large networks.
+Primary learning is comparison-defined connectivity clustering within a level, which outputs immediately meaningful patterns.

 ### Comparison to Capsule Networks

 The nearest experimentally successful method is recently introduced “capsules”.
 Some similarities to CogAlg: